hasura/graphql-engine/graphql/manual/getting-started/index.rst

 To use Hasura, you need to:

 #.
-Run the Hasura GraphQL engine that has access to a postgres database
+Run the Hasura GraphQL engine with access to a postgres database
 #.
 Use the Hasura console (an admin UI) that connects to the Hasura GraphQL engine to help you build your schema and run GraphQL queries

 .. image:: ../../../img/graphql/manual/getting-started/running-hasura.png
-   :width: 50%
+   :width: 75%
    :class: no-shadow

 Choose a getting started guide: